Jessica Gillespie

 Death With Dignity in New Hampshire

-New Hampshire is considering an aid in dying law that would allow terminally ill patients to request life-ending medication.
+New Hampshire lawmakers have been trying for years to pass an aid in dying law that would allow terminally ill patients to request life-ending medication.

-Wisconsin is considering an aid-in-dying law that would allow terminally ill patients to request life-ending medication.
+Missouri failed to pass an aid-in-dying law that would have allowed terminally ill patients to request life-ending medication.

-Virginia failed to pass an aid-in-dying law that would have allowed terminally ill patients to request life-ending medication.
+Minnesota failed to pass an aid in dying law that would have allowed terminally ill patients to request life-ending medication.

-Tennessee is considering an aid-in-dying bill that would allow terminally ill patients to request life-ending medication.
+Massachusetts failed to pass an aid-in-dying law that would have allowed terminally ill patients to request life-ending medication.

 Death With Dignity in Wyoming